karthik0010/Assuredoc/Flow Schedules.md

 # Flow schedules

-When you click on Flow Schedule, you will be able to find all the created Schedule
+When you click on **Flow Schedule**, you can view all the schedules that have been created.

 ![FS 1](/images/FS%201.png)